 Can you make money with Kindle publishing?

 The simple answer is yes.
-There's still a lot of opportunities in Kindle.
+There’s still a lot of opportunities in the Kindle store to start publishing in.
 But the situation today is a lot different than in 2009.

 People looking for a quick buck, internet hack, get rich quick scheme is going to have a bad time.
 You’re not going to be making $50,000 USD per month.
 You’re not going to be making thousands within your first month.
 And you’re not going to be making money with zero effort.